 Do you think electric fencing shocks are detrimental to animals?
 Well, we suggest you’re mistaken.
-Most people believe shocks aren’t harmful to them, however a few still associate an electric shock from a fence to be similar to a shock you might get from a powerline or from an electrical plug in your home.
-The shock from electric fences is never detrimental or severe, but rather an irritation caused by a quick light zap.
+Most people believe shocks aren’t harmful to them, however a few still associate an electric shock from electric fencing for horses to be similar to a shock you might get from a powerline or from an electrical plug in your home.
+The shock from electric horse fencing is never detrimental or severe, but rather an irritation caused by a quick light zap.
 Animals learn to obey the borderline not out of fear but to avoid unpleasant memories.

 Everything that comes into contact with the fence is shocked.

 This is one of the most prevalent misconceptions.
 Many new property owners ask about it anytime they want to fence their property.
 However, animals or humans could not feel the shock unless the circuit was complete to the fence, one of the essential components in the ground.
 As a result, birds perched on the fence are never shocked by the electric fence.
 Likewise, when the fence is not grounded correctly, no one experiences significant shocks and, in some cases, nothing at all.